DarknessFX/zig_workbench/README.md

   <summary><ins>About GLFW and GLAD</ins></summary>
 <pre>GLFW 3.3.8 (Win64 Static).
 GLAD 2.0 (OpenGL 3.3 Compatibility).
-This project have the libraries ready to use.</pre>
+This template have the libraries ready to use.</pre>
 </details>

 ## Projects